1810s Atlantic hurricane seasons: 1816 Atlantic hurricane season

 Records from ship logs have determined both 1815 and 1816 were active hurricane seasons, with at least 12 tropical cyclones ascribed to 1816 alone.
 This is some evidence that a northward-displaced Intertropical Convergence Zone appears to be partially responsible for the increased tropical cyclone activity in 1816, which was the famed Year Without a Summer.

+Hurricane One

-I. June 5–8: A hurricane brushed the Florida Keys, causing the loss of five ships.
+June 5–8.
+A hurricane brushed the Florida Keys, causing the loss of five ships.
 It appears to have been lured northward by an unusual June snowstorm across New England.

-II.
+Hurricane Two

 Haiti, around Port-au-Prince, was struck by a hurricane on August 18.

-III.
+Hurricane Three

 Martinique, eastern Cuba, and South Carolina were lashed by a hurricane between September 3 and September 11.

-IV.
+Tropical Storm Four

 A tropical storm affected Virginia on September 18 before moving northeast into New York.
 The tropical storm caused heavy flooding in the James River area.